-The HEART School is a model of excellence in teaching, learning, and sustainable education.
+The HEART in Haiti School is a model of excellence in teaching, learning, and sustainable education.

 To educate the whole child, empowering them to reach their full potential.